Forming a US LLC from India: Complete Guide (2026)

 - Where the amount is not quantifiable, penalty up to INR 2 lakh

-- Additional penalty of INR 5,000 per day for continuing violations
+- INR 5,000 per day for continuing violations

 In practice, FEMA enforcement against individual LRS remittances is less aggressive than China's forex enforcement.
-The RBI's approach has historically been compliance-focused rather than punitive.
-However, failure to file the Annual Performance Report consistently triggers practical consequences — banks refuse to process further outward remittances until the reporting gap is resolved.
+The RBI leans compliance-focused rather than punitive.
+But the practical consequence is what matters: banks refuse to process outward remittances until reporting gaps are resolved.
+Your LLC can't receive money from you until you fix the paperwork.

 A US single-member LLC owned by a non-US person is classified as a "foreign-owned US disregarded entity" by the IRS.
-Since 2017, such entities are required to file Form 5472 with a pro forma Form 1120 every year.
+Since 2017, these entities must file Form 5472 with a pro forma Form 1120 every year.

 Filing is required even with zero revenue.
-The act of forming the LLC and contributing capital — including the initial bank deposit — is itself a reportable transaction.
+The initial bank deposit alone is a reportable transaction.

 - LLC details and foreign owner identification

-- All monetary transactions between the LLC and the foreign owner: capital contributions, distributions, payments for services, loans, rent, royalties
+- All monetary transactions between the LLC and you: capital contributions, distributions, payments for services, loans, rent, royalties

 The penalty for not filing: $25,000 per form, per year.
-This is not reduced for first-time filers, not adjusted for the size of the business, and not waived automatically.
-If the IRS sends a notice and the form is not filed within 90 days, an additional continuation penalty of $25,000 per 30-day period applies.
-There is no statutory cap.
+Not reduced for first-time filers.
+Not adjusted for business size.
+Not waived automatically.
+If the IRS sends a notice and you don't file within 90 days, an additional $25,000 per 30-day period kicks in.
+No statutory cap.

-This penalty is the single most common compliance surprise for Indian founders with US LLCs.
-The formation process is easy.
-The ongoing filing obligation is invisible until the penalty arrives.
-A founder who formed an LLC in 2024 and has never filed Form 5472 faces potential penalty exposure of $50,000+ by 2026.
-More on Form 5472 penalties and what triggers them.
+This is the single most common compliance surprise for Indian founders with US LLCs.
+Formation is easy.
+The filing obligation is invisible until the penalty arrives.
+A founder who formed an LLC in 2024 and has never filed faces potential penalty exposure of $50,000+ by 2026.
+What triggers Form 5472 penalties.

-Indian tax residents are taxed on their worldwide income.
-The definition of tax residency under the Income Tax Act, 1961 is based on physical presence:
+Indian tax residents are taxed on worldwide income.
+Residency under the Income Tax Act, 1961 is based on physical presence:

 Resident status (Section 6):

-- An individual is resident in India if present in India for 182 days or more during the financial year (April-March), OR
+- Present in India for 182 days or more during the financial year (April-March), OR

-- Present in India for 60 days or more during the financial year AND 365 days or more during the preceding four financial years
+- Present for 60 days or more during the year AND 365 days or more during the preceding four years

-- Exception: Indian citizens and PIOs who are outside India and come on a visit — the 60-day threshold is raised to 182 days (i.e., they remain resident only if present 182+ days)
+- Exception: Indian citizens and PIOs visiting from abroad get the 60-day threshold raised to 182 days

-Resident and Ordinarily Resident (ROR): A resident is ROR if they have been resident in India in at least 2 of the 10 preceding financial years AND have been in India for 730+ days in the preceding 7 financial years.
-ROR individuals are taxed on worldwide income regardless of where it is earned or received.
+Resident and Ordinarily Resident (ROR): A resident is ROR if they've been resident in at least 2 of the 10 preceding financial years AND in India for 730+ days in the preceding 7 years.
+ROR individuals owe tax on worldwide income regardless of where it is earned or received.

-Practical implication: An Indian founder living in India (present 182+ days) who operates a US LLC is taxed in India on the LLC's worldwide income — including revenue earned from US clients, paid to the US bank account, and never remitted to India.
+The practical implication is blunt: if you live in India and operate a US LLC, India taxes the LLC's worldwide income.
+Revenue earned from US clients, paid to your US bank account, never remitted to India?
+Still taxable in India.

 The India-US Double Taxation Avoidance Agreement (DTAA)

 The India-US DTAA provides relief from double taxation.
-Key provisions for LLC owners:
+Key provisions:

 | Income Type | India Tax | US Tax | DTAA Relief |